asiloisad/pulsar-hydrogen-next/README.md

 #### Python

-Use conda to create a dedicated environment
+Use conda to create a dedicated environment and install the ipykernel package
 ```
 conda create -n pyenv python=3 ipykernel
 conda activate pyenv